Queries๐Ÿ”—

 name = Field(deprecation_reason="Use something else.")

 Usually using a custom Field resolver is not necessary, and should be avoided if possible.
-This is because most modifications to resolvers can result in canceling query optimizations (see the optimizer section for details).
+This is because use of Model fields in resolvers without additional optimizations can result in a lot of database queries.

 You can override the resolver for a Field by adding a method to the class body of the QueryType and decorating it with the @<field_name>.resolve decorator.